One of my readers asked me if I could make the Sweet Onion Sauce that is sold on one of the sandwiches at Subway.

 - Let it cool then you can jar it and refrigerate.

 I served this sweet onion sauce on top of my sirloin burger.
-It can be used on just about any sandwich that you usually calls for mustard and or mayo.
+It can be used on just about any sandwich that you usually use mustard and/or mayo.

 It does have a lot of ingredients, but took only minutes to make.